Withlacoochee State Forest

 The Withlacoochee State Forest is 157479 acre in the western central part in the US state of Florida, near Lecanto, Inverness, Floral City, Brooksville, Ridge Manor, and Dade City.
 The forest was named for the Withlacoochee River, which passes through some of the major tracts within.

 History

 Withlacoochee State Forest was acquired by the federal government from private landowners between 1936 and 1939 under the provisions of the U.S. Land Resettlement Administration.
 The land acquired by the government would be named the Withlacoochee Development Service.
-The lands were managed by the Soil Conservation Service from 1939-1954.
+The lands were managed by the Soil Conservation Service from 1939 to 1954.
 The U.S. Forest Service managed the property until a lease-purchase agreement transferred the property to the Florida Board of Forestry in 1958.

 Ghost towns within the community include Mannfield, Orleans, Oak Grove, Stage Pond, Croom, Rital, Richloam, Clay Sink, and others.
 Historic sites within the forest include the Etna Turpentine Camp Archeological Site and Richloam General Store and Post Office.

+Tracts

+The state forest includes seven wildlife management areas.